Kevin-Haigis-Lab/speclet/analysis/005_017_model-experimentation-m7.md

         }
     </style>
   <progress value='16000' class='' max='16000' style='width:300px; height:20px; vertical-align: middle;'></progress>
-  100.00% [16000/16000 01:05<00:00 Sampling 4 chains, 0 divergences]
+  100.00% [16000/16000 01:46<00:00 Sampling 4 chains, 0 divergences]
 </div>

-    Sampling 4 chains for 2_000 tune and 2_000 draw iterations (8_000 + 8_000 draws total) took 67 seconds.
+    Sampling 4 chains for 2_000 tune and 2_000 draw iterations (8_000 + 8_000 draws total) took 107 seconds.
     The acceptance probability does not match the target.
-It is 0.9012349306269171, but should be close to 0.95.
+It is 0.9023624303207955, but should be close to 0.95.
 Try to increase the number of tuning steps.
-    The acceptance probability does not match the target.
-It is 0.8568385429631933, but should be close to 0.95.
-Try to increase the number of tuning steps.
-    The rhat statistic is larger than 1.4 for some parameters.
-The sampler did not converge.
+    The rhat statistic is larger than 1.05 for some parameters.
+This indicates slight problems during sampling.
     The estimated number of effective samples is smaller than 200 for some parameters.